mh-mukul/quadsearch/README.md

 ### Database Setup

 The application is configured to use SQLite by default.
-To use a different database, such as MySQL, you will need to update the following environment variables in the `.env` file:
+To use a different database, such as MySQL & PostgreSQL, you will need to update the following environment variables in the `.env` file:

-- `DB_TYPE`: Set to `mysql`.
+- `DB_TYPE`: Set to `mysql` or `postgresql`.
 - `DB_HOST`: The hostname or IP address of the database server.
 - `DB_PORT`: The port number of the database server.
 - `DB_NAME`: The name of the database.